Bruno Weber Park: Renovation of the park

-As of July 2015 a fireproof repository for non-sculptural art by Bruno Weber was established, consisting of paintings, drawings and graphics.
-By the end of 2015 the hall of the water garden will be divided and the workshop set up, and about half a million Swiss Francs will be spent on various tasks.
-The new board also has determined the medium-term to long-term planning: By 2018 the infrastructure for the preservation of the park will be provided.
+As of July 2015, a fireproof repository for non-sculptural art by Bruno Weber was established, consisting of paintings, drawings and graphics.
+By the end of 2015, the hall of the water garden will be divided and the workshop set up, and about half a million Swiss Francs will be spent on various tasks.
+The new board has also determined the medium-term to long-term planning: By 2018, the infrastructure for the preservation of the park will be provided.
 At the same time, the structure of the archives will be established, the double pyramid will be relocated, and the renovation of paths and squares will be carried out.
-By 2022 it is planned to open the park for overnight visits, including artificial lighting, renovation of buildings, pavilions and villa.
+By 2022, it is planned to open the park for overnight visits, including artificial lighting, renovation of buildings, pavilions and a villa.
 Likewise, the production of sculptures should be restarted.
-By 2026 the park hopefully will be declared as a national monument.
-Similarly, the six-day operation should be started, the renovation of the house completed and a café should be opened.
-Until 2036 further renovations of the park, even enlargements by visions of Bruno Weber, will be scheduled.
+By 2026, the park will hopefully be declared a national monument.
+Similarly, the six-day operation should be started, the renovation of the house completed, and a café should be opened.
+Until 2036, further renovations of the park, even enlargements by visions of Bruno Weber, will be scheduled.

-The foundation collected donations of 250,000 Swiss Francs (CHF) instead of scheduled CHF 500,000 in 2015, according to the foundation, this was pleasing due to the ongoing restructuring, and in addition, the patronage practically had to be completely rebuilt.
-During 100 opening days the park attracted more than 23,000 visitors.
-An inventory of all work by Bruno Weber, including drawings and sketches, was started, but due to the large amount of Weber's works will take much time.
+The foundation collected donations of 250,000 Swiss Francs (CHF) instead of the scheduled CHF 500,000 in 2015.
+According to the foundation, this was pleasing due to the ongoing restructuring, and in addition, the patronage practically had to be completely rebuilt.
+During the 100 opening days, the park attracted more than 23,000 visitors.
+An inventory of all work by Bruno Weber, including drawings and sketches, was started, but due to the large amount of Weber's works, it will take much time.